Josefinekihlstrom/LauraDay/README.md

 - If the user is logged-in as a superuser, there is also a button under the social links that links to the 'Add Post' page.

 ### Blog post details page
+The blog post details page contains the following:
 - A section with the blog post details including:
     - A heading text of each blog post.
     - The name of the author that wrote the blog post.